Locksmith Tips: How to Prevent a Home Burglary

 The communities of Chester County, are great places to live.
 From West Chester and Exton to Downingtown or and Chester Springs, home burglaries are not something we often think will happen to us.
 In fact, many Chester County residents still leave their doors unlocked when away from home.
-Although we are somewhat secluded from the crime and problems of Philadelphia and other major cities, we are still susceptible to the same issues.
+Although we are somewhat secluded from the crime problems of Philadelphia and other Pennsylvania cities, we are still susceptible to the same issues.
 As this recent Daily Local News article illustrates, home burglaries can happen in any of the communities mentioned above, at any time.
 As home security and lock experts, we felt the need to put together an article to educate you about how to prevent this sort of crime from happening to you and your loved ones.

 Many people do not recognize the prevalence of home burglaries that occur without forced entry.
 In fact, many burglars prefer to knock on the door of a home in the middle of the day.
 According to the Federal Bureau of Investigation, over one-third of burglaries in the United States did not involve forced entry.
 Hiring the right residential locksmith can be among the most important security measures for almost any home.